 Accuracy and currency of published information

-The IPS information holdings that are available on CASA website will be published under the following headings:
+The IPS information holdings available on this website will be published under the following headings:

 - Agency Plan (ss 8(2)(a))

 - Who we are (ss 8(2)(b) and 8(2)(d))